What is Brilinta?

 - it will take longer than usual for any bleeding to stop

-Call your doctor right away, if you have any of these signs or symptoms of bleeding while taking Brilinta:
+Call your healthcare professional right away, if you have any of these signs or symptoms of bleeding while taking Brilinta:

 - bleeding that is severe or that you cannot control